hirsimaki-markus/seapie/README.md

 * History file?
 * Make !l and !g display only keys to avoid absolutely flooding the console.
 Maybe limit print size.
 Maybe autocomplete from locals.
 This is stateless unlike history.
 * List comprehensions sometimes produce nameerror when referring to local variable.
 Ipython has the same behaviour, might be unable to fix this.
 Problem is that new closure is created with list comprehension.
 A bypass can be achieved with eval("[rules for i in range(3)]", locals())
+* Display traceback on seapie startup if there is traceback waiting for try, catch > seapie block

 ## Known issues